realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 This document explains the methodological role of **infinities** and **clamps** in this framework.

 It does not treat infinity as automatically false.
-It does not treat a clamp as a literal object.
+It does not treat a clamp as a literal object by default.

 Instead, it treats both as tools for tractable inquiry.